Transfer and Post Baccalaureate Students

 To apply for admission, here's what you need to do:

-- Complete the Common Application for Transfer Students ONLINE or print a PAPER VERSION and submit it via postal mail.
+- Complete the Common Application for Transfer Students ONLINE

 - Submit one Academic Evaluation and one Registrar Report ONLY (disregard the School Report and the Mid-Term Report).